sore0159/data_analysis/apps/present/FILES/content.md

 But I did get these T-statistics and p values (2 tailed), which actually look pretty good!
 We can see again that LnPop is not as good as the rest, though still looking okay.

-Test is against null hypothesis, B_i = 0, so our numbers aren't confirmed, but we have a good idea there is indeed some linear relations between these properties.
+Test is against null hypothesis, B_i = 0, so the numbers aren't confirmed, but we have a good idea there is indeed some linear relations between these properties.

 ---
 layout:true